johnshearing/SmartWallet/motivation.md

 Thanks to wmo.co for coming up with the idea to use the datum for carrying the contract parameters.

 More info to come shortly.

+Notes:
+Brian Bush noted that the release epoch can be updated using a Choice block that contains a TimeInvervalEnd value.
+A bit of time arithmetic in the contract will be required.
+We will need to know if the release date can be pushed forward indefinitely using this method.
+If not then we will likely just make a new contract each time we need to push the release epoch forward.